cmndrsn/ggcommonality/README.md

 <img src="man/figures/README-unnamed-chunk-2-1.png" width="100%" />

-We can also check the output from the `yhat` package
+We can also check the output from the `yhat` commonality analysis, and print confidence intervals around each effect.

 ``` r